onepub-dev/dcli/README.md

 The correct answer is simply don't use CD/PUSH/POP.

-Use relative or absolute paths.
+Use relative or preferably absolute paths.

 # Dependency Management
 Dart has a large collection of built in packages.
 You can read about the core packages at: